splunk/observability-workshop/docs/module4/prep.md

 Creating the EC2 instance is done in two steps, a planning phase and an apply phase.

 * The planning phase will validate the Terraform scripts and check what changes it will make to your AWS environment.
-* The apply phase will actually create the instance(s).
+* The apply phase will actually create the instance.

 First, you need to create environment variables for your AWS access keys.